-10 Reasons to Take a Puerto Rico Vacation
+Why You Should Take a Puerto Rico Vacation

-2) Stunning Beaches
+2) Puerto Rico Beaches

-Puerto Rico has 270 miles of coastline and is featured in the Top 10 beaches on the Travel Channel.
-Flamenco Beach on the island of Culebra is often cited as one of the best beaches in the world.
-There are beaches for surfing (some of the best are on the west coast) and beaches with tranquil water for kids (Luquillo Beach is our favorite), but all beaches are perfect for relaxation and enjoying a piña colada (which was invented in Puerto Rico by the way).
+The beaches of Isla Verde and Condado are popular with tourists as there are many hotels in these areas.
+There are beaches for surfing (head out west to Rincón) and beaches with tranquil water for kids (Luquillo Beach is our favorite).
+All of Puerto Rico’s beaches are perfect for relaxation and enjoying a piña colada (which was invented in Puerto Rico by the way).

 3) The Opportunity to Visit A Rainforest

 El Yunque is unique in that it is the only tropical rain forest in the United States National Forest system.
 The forest is exactly what you would expect, rainy, as it receives over 200” of rainfall each year!
-It is also home to thousands of native plant species and many animals that exist no where else on earth.
+The Puerto Rican rainforest is also home to thousands of native plant species and many animals that exist no where else on earth.

 5) Famous Puerto Rican Rum

 Did you know that approximately 70% of the rum sold in the United States comes from Puerto Rico?
-Take a visit to the Casa Bacardi where you will learn about the history of rum and tour the facility (it is the largest rum distillery in the world).
+Take a visit to the Casa Bacardi where you will learn about the history of Puerto Rican rum and tour the facility (it is the largest rum distillery in the world).
 One thing you will realize is that the rum in Puerto Rico tastes better than it does at home!